Zubz21/sp500_quarterly_update/part_01/.ipynb_checkpoints/README-checkpoint.md

 ## Problem Statement:
 ---
-To predict which companies might be at risk of being delisted from the S&P 500 and suggest potential replacements using financial indicators and data analysis techniques.
+Predict which companies will be in the S&P 500

 ## Data Collection:
 ---